briwagner/vue-demo-singlepage/README.md

 ## Webpack Compilation

-The curremt version of Webpack version (>4) requires the Webpack CLI to bundle the app.
+The current version of Webpack version (>4) requires the Webpack CLI to bundle the app.
 Install the CLI:

 `npm install --save-dev webpack-cli`